wangziqi2013/wangziqi2013.github.io/_posts/2021-09-30-faas-cache.markdown

 version_mgmt:
 ---

+**Highlights:**

+1. Function keep-alive can be modeled as a caching problem, and many principles of caching applies.
+   Function instances can be thought of as variable-sized objects, with the amount of free memory as the cache size, cold start latency as miss penalty, warm start latency as hit latency, function size as object size, and function invocation frequency as the access frequency.

 **Comments:**

 1. I do not quite get why you need per-instance clock?
 If all instances of the same type are using the same amount of